algolia/unified-instantsearch-ecommerce/README.md

 ## Adjusting the styling to your theme

-The `src/config/variables.scss` file lets you adjust E-Commerce Unified UI to your branding and the style of your website.
+The `src/config/variables.scss` file lets you adjust Unified InstantSearch E-Commerce to your branding and the style of your website.

 | Sass Variables    | Comments                                                    |
 | ----------------- | ----------------------------------------------------------- |